shreya-nair21/TestSpace/README.md

 DEBUG=False

-Add allowed host in settings
+Add your Render domain to ALLOWED_HOSTS

+Use:

+gunicorn testspace.wsgi

-Use gunicorn testspace.wsgi as start command
+as the start command

-Configure static files (STATIC_ROOT, collectstatic)
+Configure static files with STATIC_ROOT and collectstatic

 ---

 ## 👩‍💻 Author
 Shreya Nair

 ---